Book Character Name Ideas: 90+ Names by Genre

 Nova Andaris

-A name that literally means "new star," combined with a surname that sounds like it belongs on a star chart.
-Perfect for a character born during a stellar event who carries the weight of prophecy in a universe that runs on science, not magic
+A first name that means "new star," combined with a surname that sounds at home on a star chart.
+It fits a character born during a stellar event in a universe that runs on science, not magic

 - 4